TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 18/Exodus 18.12.md

 ---

-And Jethro, Moses' father-in-law, took a burnt-offering and sacrifices for God: and Aaron came, and all the elders of Israel, to eat bread with Moses' father-in-law before God.
+Jethro, Moses' father-in-law, took a burnt offering and sacrifices for God.
+Aaron came with all of the elders of Israel, to eat bread with Moses' father-in-law before God.